ROSEN, A LEADING NATIONAL FIRM, Encourages Alico, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – ALCO

-/EIN News/ -- NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Alico, Inc. (NASDAQ: ALCO) between February 4, 2021 and December 13, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Alico, Inc. ALCO between February 4, 2021 and December 13, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than April 18, 2023.

 SO WHAT: If you purchased Alico securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.